nidhi-bhatt/ubuntu-setup-script/README.md

 16. bleachbit

+17. Zoom

-17. Whatsie
+18. Whatsie

-18. Discord
+19. Discord

-19. Telegram-Desktop
+20. Telegram-Desktop

-20. Spotify
+21. Spotify

-21. Steam
+22. Steam

-22. OBS Studio
+23. OBS Studio

-23. Bottles
+24. Bottles

-24. git
+25. git

-25. VSCode
+26. VSCode

-26. Github Desktop
+27. Github Desktop

 The script also cleans up space by removing the packages that failed to install completely, the apt-cache, and the unwanted software dependencies.